Engine misfire issues, will always cause your engine performance to suffer. Because, they affect fuel economy, emissions and idle quality.

 For example, this is what happens, when you feel your engine, stops for a fraction of a second, then regains its momentum.

-However, engine misfire issues, can be constant or intermittent.
+However, engine misfire issues, can be constant, random or intermittent.

 So, no engine fires every cylinder, 100 percent of the time.
-Consequently, a few misfires are to be expected and should not cause, major performance problems.
-But, if misfires occur too often, they can make the engine, idle or run rough.
+Therefore, a few misfires are to be expected, and should not cause major performance problems.
+But, if misfires occur too often, you will end up with a rough idling engine.
 More seriously, engine misfire issues, can cause damage to other engine parts.
-Like, the oxygen sensors or catalytic converters.
+Like, the (O2) sensors or catalytic converters.

 Engine misfire, is the name for what happens, when a engine skips over one of the processes, of its combustion cycle.

 This usually causes the engine to run rough, jerk or buck.
-Consequently, causing the engine to run poorly.
+As a result, causing the engine to run poorly.

 Engine Misfire Issues, What Can Cause Them ?